xytovl/steam-runtime-tools/docs/distro-assumptions.md

 ## Graphics drivers

+The Steam Runtime is not able to provide graphics drivers that are compatible with every host operating system, so the operating system must provide these.
+Libraries that are tightly coupled to the graphics drivers, such as Mesa's `libgbm.so.1`, must also be provided by the host operating system.

 The operating system needs to provide GLX drivers, for which a GLVND-based driver stack is recommended.
 For a GLVND-based driver stack, the driver libraries `libGLX_*.so.0` need to be be in the dynamic linker search path (`ld.so` cache or `LD_LIBRARY_PATH`).

+Mesa's `libgbm.so.1` is required for some Steam features and some games, and must be in the dynamic linker search path
+(`ld.so` cache or `LD_LIBRARY_PATH`).

 EGL drivers are recommended.
 They are located in the same way that is documented for the upstream